My Body Gallery lets you see other women who have your weight, height and sizes.

 We recently published a piece called "Is Your Body Image Hurting Your Love Life?
 3 Ways To Change," which is all about how women need to stop the negative self-talk and embrace positive body images, flaws and all.
 But how does one do that when the media is filled with Jessica Albas and Rihannas (both of whom are literally staring at me right now from magazine covers), and the world is filled with douchebags who judge women based on appearance?
-Half Of Men Would Dump A Woman If She Got Fat
+WTF: Half Of Men Say They'd Break Up With A Woman If She Got Fat

 New website My Body Gallery thinks it's helping.
 It's a searchable database full of user-uploaded photos, tagged with their self-described height, weight, body type, pant size and shirt size.
 You put in your stats and get to see women with the same ones.
 The goal, according to the founders, is to "to help women objectively see what we look like and come to some acceptance that we are all beautiful."